Yeregorix/Mirage/README.md

 Commands:

 - `./gradlew shadowJar` constructs a jar that includes all its dependencies.
-- `./gradlew setupVanillaServer` setups a vanilla server in directory `run/vanilla`.
+- `./gradlew setupVanillaServer` setups a SpongeVanilla server in directory `run/vanilla`.
-- `./gradlew setupForgeServer` setups a Forge server in directory `run/forge`.
+- `./gradlew setupForgeServer` setups a SpongeForge server in directory `run/forge`.
+- `./gradlew setupNeoServer` setups a SpongeNeo server in directory `run/neoforge`.

 ## Known issues